HarvyDev/uni-notes/SI/Serializability.md

 **No interleaving occurs in a serial schedule.**

 It does not matter which transaction is executed first.
-As long as every transaction is executed from the beginning to endd in isolation from the operations of other transactions, we get a correct end result on the database.
+As long as every transaction is executed from the beginning to end in isolation from the operations of other transactions, we get a correct end result on the database.

 The definition of serializable schedule is as follows:
     - A schedule S of n transactions is **serializable** if it is equivalent to some serial schedule of the same n transactions.